rvhuang/heuristic-suite/README.md

 ### Basic Guide

-Following information is required in order to utilize the engine:
+In order to apply the engine to the puzzle, following implemenations are needed:

 1. **The type of step for the puzzle.** The type will be required to implement [IStep(TKey)](https://github.com/rvhuang/heuristic-suite/blob/master/AlgorithmForce.HeuristicSuite/IStep.cs) interface.
 The instance of the type represents the state of puzzle. `Key` is the property used to check the equality, and compare between two steps.